imperialnolini/photoplate/README.md

     title = "A table!
-With exclamation marks in the title!", dep.var.labels = "Dependent variable we generated for testing", add.lines = list(c("Was it fun to run this model?", "Yes")), notes = c("This is a note.",
+With exclamation marks in the title!", dep.var.labels = "Dependent variable we generated for testing", add.lines = list(c("Was it fun to run this model?", "Yes")), notes = c("This is a note ending in a period.", "Here's another note.",
-              "Here's another note.",
-              "Could also have written one long note instead.", "Just make sure each note has a period at the end."), table.layout = "m=!ldc#-!t-!a-!s=!n"), position = "!h", label = "model_output_label_for_crossref",
+              "Could also have written one long note instead.", "About to end a note with --, and-- right here:, and", "just so I can pick up that sentence on a new line.", "We see there isn't a new period after the --and-- from that line.", "Ending lines in other ways may add an extra period at the end."), table.layout = "m=!ldc#-!t-!a-!s=!n"), position = "!h", label = "model_output_label_for_crossref",